ImpulseAdventure/GUIslice-Builder/README.md

 the User Guide for more information about font handling.

 GUIslice API 0.16.0 has upgraded the Keypad support.
-This is a breaking change for the API so the Builder now will require running with GUIslice API 0.16.0 and higher.
+This is a breaking change for the API so the Builder will now require running with GUIslice API 0.16.0 and higher.
+For further information on keypads refer to the wiki page [Custom KeyPads](https://github.com/ImpulseAdventure/GUIslice/wiki/Custom-KeyPads)

 The Builder has added support for ctrl-Z for Undo and ctrl-Y for Redo.

 ### Bug Fixes 0.16.0
  - Bug No. 191 Crash if slider min=max
  - Bug No. 189 Add shortcut ctrl+z for UnDo
- - Bug No. 187 App window not controllable with java built-in themes issue `#112`
+ - Bug No. 187 App window not controllable with Java built-in themes issue `#112`
+ - Bug No.  98 Text element "Fill Enabled=false" doesn't render with transparency

 ### HotFix 0.15.b005